serverhiccups/WaterSimulation/README.md

 # Water Simulation

 This is a piece of Java software that I have written that allows you to simulate a water network.
-In order to write this I have written my own sprite library for Java (JSprite), which allows me to elegantly build complex interfaces.
+In order to write this I have written my own sprite library for Java (JSprite), it's pretty wacky, but it's what made a project of this complexity possible (for me at least).

 ### A note on the accuracy of the simulation.
 It may look sometimes that the flow is not going as intended (particular empty pipes where you think there shouldn't be).